 Let's start with muscle kinesiology.

 Do you find it difficult to believe that your subconscious can talk via your muscles?
 I do.
-I have taken the leap of faith because I have been seeing time and time again that a skillful energy therapist can enable clients' sub-conscious self-knowledge to be expressed, expressed through yes-no answers expressed via arm muscles.
+I have taken the leap of faith because I have been seeing time and time again that a skillful energy therapist can enable clients' sub-conscious self-knowledge to be expressed through yes-no answers spoken via arm muscles.

 I myself have therefore come to believe that everyone's subconscious brain has capacities for guiding healing that go way beyond what we normally give the brain, or the muscles that speak for it, credit for.

 How can a client's subconscious mind show its extraordinary powers?

 We each, every one of us, do have subconscious creative knowledge of what we need to heal.
 To access that knowledge, that "sixth sense," though we need a way to enable the subconscious to speak.

 The kinesiology techniques described below enable an energy therapist to pose questions to the subconscious of a person.
 For example, to a person with severe anxiety the therapist might ask "Which technique shall we use at this time?"
 By phrasing possible answers like a multiple choice queston, "Shall we use TFT?
 Emotion code techniques to release traped memories? etc, the client's subconscious directs the therapist what to do.
 Within minutes the result is likely to be either partial or full alleviation of the anxiety.

 The same is true if the person's psychic pain is manifest in emotional symptoms such as depression, anger, or anxiety.
 Or if the emotional difficulties are being expressed somatically, with stomach aches, a chronically sore shoulder, neck or back pain, or. as in the second video below, throat pain.

 Miracle one is that the subconscious can have a voice.